mongodb/docs/source/includes/troubleshooting-onprem-installation.rst

    mongo.mongoUri=<SetToValidUri>
    mongo.replicaSet=<ValidRSIfUsed>

-If you don't set this property, MMS will fail while trying to connect to the default 127.0.0.1:27017 URL.
+If you don't set this property, |mms| will fail while trying to connect to the default 127.0.0.1:27017 URL.

 If the URI or IP address of your service changes, you must update the